Rhino & Elephant Equestrian Project

 Offering a closer experience, the Rhino & Elephant Equestrian Project presents a chance to explore Zimbabwe by horseback while working to protect iconic African wildlife.
 This is a chance to contribute and enrich the conservational story being written here and immerse yourself in the rich history of this stunning family-run reserve.
 You'll be an experienced rider, joining an intimate group led by the matriarchal figure of the conservancy's family.
 As you head off the beaten track, far from vehicle reach, you’ll integrate yourself into the herds of the reserve, including rhinos, elephants, giraffes, and more.

-Here, you will learn the ‘ins and outs’ of herd structures, search for specific families and new mothers, assist the anti-poaching unit in snare sweeps, and locate missing animals, all while bonding with the horses and your group.
+Here, you will learn the ‘ins and outs’ of herd structures, search for specific families and new mothers, patrol the fence lines, and locate missing animals, all while bonding with the horses and your group.
 Not only will your rides rival adventures of the wild west, but the activities you'll partake in on foot will see you walking with elephants, feeding the resident carnivores and engaging with local communities.
 So come and experience Africa at its wildest on a project that brings you closer to wildlife than ever before!

 Speak To A Travel Expert